adamkola-git/sene_ratio_chart_creator/README.md

 # 📊 SENE Ratio Chart Creator

+This notebook is designed to automate the generation of energy ratio charts for engineering data analysis.

 This project contains a Python notebook that automatically generates SENE ratio plots based on input CSV data.

+## 🧑‍💻 Author

+- Adam Kołakowski / May 2025

 ## 🔧 Requirements